southerneer/southerneer.com/_posts/2014-11-21-syllabus-revisited.markdown

 comments: true
 ---

 That [syllabus]({% post_url 2014-11-11-syllabus %}) may have been a tad over-ambitious and ultimately unrealistic.
-While it would be cool to learn a new programming language *and* a new data storage paradigm at the same time, that would just be too much to bite off at one time and it would take soooo long before I could actually build anything significant with these new tools.
+While it would be cool to learn a new programming language *and* a new data storage paradigm at the same time, that's just too much and it would take soooo long before I could actually build anything significant with these new tools.
 Also, I'm currently wading through the quagmire of another important aspect of web development -- server administration.
 It can be...maddening.

 <img src='/assets/frustrated.gif' alt='Frustrated' />